 There are two key things to keep in mind.

 First, you won’t want just one starting word, but you almost certainly will two or three initial words.

 For example, I currently use OLD > NAPKIT > PUNCH.
 Between them, these three words use 15 of the 26 letters of the alphabet, including all five vowels, Y, and the nine most common consonants (S, T, R, D, L, P, N, C, and H).
-There are plenty of other options – you might want to put an M, B, F or G in there instead of an H – but something like this should do the trick.
+There are many other options – you might want to put an M, B, F, or G instead of H instead of H – but something like this should do the trick.